fridim/KompaktWind/README.md

 # KompaktWind

-KompaktWind is a focused weather forecast app for the Mudita Kompakt e-ink phone, targeting outdoor sports (sailing, surfing, paragliding).
-It uses the Mudita Mindful Design (MMD) library for an e-ink-optimized UI and a pluggable weather-provider layer with Open-Meteo as the default free data source.
+KompaktWind is a focused weather forecast app for outdoor sports: wingfoil, kitesurf, windsurf, sailing, … targeting the Mudita Kompakt e-ink.
+Open-Meteo as the default free data source.

 ## Screenshots